Richmond California

 This area is connected by the San Francisco Bay Trail to several city parks along the waterfront, including Lucretia Edwards Shoreline Park, Marina Bay Park and the Rosie the Riveter Memorial, Barbara and Jay Vincent Park, and Shimada Friendship Park.
 The Bay Trail continues past these parks further southeast to Point Isabel Regional Shoreline and beyond to parks in El Cerrito, Albany, and Berkeley.

 During World War II the city sprawled and its population increased dramatically.
-This led city leaders to construct the Richmond Civic Center in 1957.
+This led city leaders to construct the Richmond Civic Center, with buildings completed between 1949 and 1957.
 This center houses the city hall, a small convention center, library, hall of justice, police headquarters, and arts center.

 The Richmond Public Library, the only public library independent of the Contra Costa County Public Libraries system, lies in the heart of the civic center.
 It houses over 204,686 books, 4,014 audio materials, 5,277 video materials, and 491 serial subscriptions.